noahbroyles/javaChatApp3/README.md

 Pardon my ugly .DS_Stores. (_If you see any_) They do absolutly *NOTHING*.

 The cool thing is that, right now the port is 4010.
 But you can set it to 443 so that it will not blocked by firewalls!
 Yesssss!

+I've just noticed that on Windows the source code will not compile after adding emojis.
+I get a `unmappable character for encoding Cp1252` error when trying to compile.
+I will have to fix that in a later version.